 F Business-

-Governmental Type

-A ctivities Activities
+ernmental ctivities A Type Activities

-Receivables from customers \$ 1,185 \$ 168,990

-Less: allowance for uncollectible accounts 0 (30,349)
+Receivables from customers Less: allowance for uncollectible accounts \$ 1,185 0 \$ 173,893 (29,355)

-Total \$ 1,185 \$ 138,641
+Total \$ 1,185 \$ 144,538

 NOTE 4 - PROPERTY TAX

 Property taxes attach as an enforceable lien on property as of January 1.
 Property tax rates for the year are set no later than September 1 each year by the Secretary of Finance and Administration.
 The rates of tax are then used by County Assessors to develop the property tax schedule by October 1.
 Taxes are payable in equal semi-annual installments by November 10 and April 10 of the subsequent year.
 Taxes are collected on behalf of the Town by the County Treasurer, and are remitted to the Town in the month following collection.
 Because the Treasurer for the county in which the Town is located is statutorily required to collect taxes as an intermediary agency for all forms of government, distribution of taxes are made through the applicable County to the Town.